CUNY & STEMteachersNYC Celebrate our NYC STEM Teachers!

 Jan 20, 2024 at Lehman College!

-Special thanks to Lehman Urban Transformational Education-STEM (LUTE-STEM) Program and the Siegel Family Endowment for hosting and sponsoring this important event!
+Special Thanks to Lehman College School of Education and the Siegel Family Endowment for hosting and sponsoring this important event!

 The CUNY Office of the University Dean for Education and STEMteachersNYC invite CUNY students, CUNY teacher alumni, and active STEM teachers to join in a celebration of STEM teaching, learning, and community.
 From the halls of NYC’s premiere teacher training institutions to our great City’s diverse classrooms, we will share the best in career-long professional learning and the leadership and mentorship that have supported our growth as STEM teachers.
 This is a celebration of the impact of those who contribute to and create the professional ‘learning in community’ experiences we value!
 The afternoon will begin with keynote speakers sharing stories of transformative peer mentorship, community learning, and growth as leadership.
 We will then open up to facilitated community building opportunities, and reconvene to share meaningful connections and discussions.